If there’s one item of gear that’s been a constant in my camera bag over the years, it’s a mini tripod, otherwise known

 Max load weight is an impressive 11 lbs (5kgs), meaning that even your heaviest camera + lens set up will be supported easily.

 With an extended height of 19.7″ (50cm), this is the tallest product on test, but still with the ability to collapse down to 9.1″ (23cm), the Neewer Portable still remains well in the ‘table top tripod’ category.

 Extending the legs is achieved by rotating each leg base counterclockwise to unlock, pulling it out, then rotating it clockwise to lock – pretty standard on regular tripods, but unique for a tabletop tripod, which usually would have a fixed leg length.

 Splaying the legs to achieve an even lower angle is simple too – you also have to remove the centre column of the tripod to allow the camera to sit even closer to the ground.

-This is the only one of the mini tripods that allows you to ‘customise’ the height in this way, making it somewhat of a stand-out in this respect.
+This is the only one of the mini tripods that allow you to ‘customise’ the height in this way, making it somewhat of a stand-out in this respect.

 I particularly like the 360-degree swivel head with quick release plate and bubble level built into the plate tensioner – everything feels secure when fastened, and glides well when loosened, allowing you to reposition your camera in a couple of easy movements.

-I have to say that I was also surprised by the quality of this tripod – Neewer have done well to offer so much at an affordable price.
+I have to say that I was also surprised by the quality of this tripod – Neewer has done well to offer so much at an affordable price.

 At 1.59 lbs (720 g), the Neewer Portable tripod is heavier than the other products recommended here, but it has to be said that it’s in a slightly different product class – it’s more of a scaled-down tripod, with the ability to shed some height when it needs to!